siemfenne/project-template/README.md

 The included pipeline file (platform-specific) provides:

-- **Triggers**: Pull requests to stage/main and pushes to main/stage/dev
+- **Triggers**: Pushes to `main` and `stage` branches
 - **Environment-specific database mapping** via Azure DevOps variables
 - **Platform-specific authentication**:
   - **Snowflake**: JWT authentication via private key
   - **Databricks**: Token-based authentication
 - **Connection testing** and validation
-- **Notebook structure validation**

 ### Snowpark Container Services (Snowflake only)

-The Snowflake pipeline supports deploying Streamlit apps as containerized services.
-To use this feature:
+The Snowflake pipeline deploys containerized Streamlit apps as Snowpark Container Services.
+This is only needed for apps that require custom Docker images with specific dependencies.

+To deploy a containerized Streamlit app:

 1. Create a subfolder under `streamlit/` for your app (e.g., `streamlit/myapp/`)
 2. Add your `streamlit_app.py` to the subfolder